transformer_lens.HookedTransformer#

 The technical derivation of this is as follows. v = residual @ W_V[h] + broadcast_b_V[h] for each head h (where b_V is broadcast up from shape d_head to shape [position, d_head]).
 And z = pattern[h] @ v = pattern[h] @ residual @ W_V[h] + pattern[h] @ broadcast_b_V[h].
 Because pattern[h] is [destination_position, source_position] and broadcast_b_V is constant along the (source_)position dimension, we’re basically just multiplying it by the sum of the pattern across the source_position dimension, which is just 1.
 So it remains exactly the same, and so is just broadcast across the destination positions.

-• default_prepend_bos – Default behavior of whether to prepend the BOS token when the methods of HookedTransformer process input text to tokenize (only when input is a string).
-Defaults to True - even for models not explicitly trained with this, heads often use the first position as a resting position and accordingly lose information from the first token, so this empirically seems to give better results.
-To change the default behavior to False, pass in default_prepend_bos=False.
+Even for models not explicitly trained with the BOS token, heads often use the first position as a resting position and accordingly lose information from the first token, so this empirically seems to give better results.
 Note that you can also locally override the default behavior by passing in prepend_bos=True/False when you call a method that processes the input string.

 • from_pretrained_kwargs – Any other optional argument passed to HuggingFace’s from_pretrained (e.g. “cache_dir” or “torch_dtype”).
 Also passed to other HuggingFace functions when compatible.
 For some models or arguments it doesn’t work, especially for models that are not internally loaded with HuggingFace’s from_pretrained (e.g. SoLU models).